potatoeggy/eifueo/docs/sch3uz.md

 $$AB + CD → AD + BC$$

-To predict if a precipitate will form, the following solubility rules can be used (the insoluble compound is the precipitate):
+To predict if a precipitate will form, a solubility table or the following solubility rules can be used (the insoluble compound is the precipitate):

  - All nitrates are soluble
  - All alkali metals are soluble